 The symptoms that arise due to a pet allergy vary from person to person but, in general, cat and dog allergies are similar in that they cause the same set of symptoms, including:

 •A sore throat

 As cat and dog allergies can cause similar symptoms, they are treated in the same way too.
-If you visit your doctor about the problem they’ll usually prescribe antihistamines which block the release of this chemical.
+If you visit your doctor about the problem they’ll usually prescribe antihistamines that block the release of this chemical.

-Here at A.Vogel we would also recommend the same product for both allergies – our Pollinosan Hayfever Tablets.
+Here at A.Vogel, we would also recommend the same product for both allergies – our Pollinosan Hayfever Tablets.
 Despite their name these tablets address symptoms of both pet allergies and hayfever.
 They are made from a range of natural, herbal ingredients that provide effective and non-drowsy relief from the likes of a blocked nose.
 These tablets are more effective when taken over a period of time rather than immediately upon contact with a cat or dog.

 As I’ve discussed in various earlier blogs, for both cats and dogs there is no such thing as a hypoallergenic breed.
 This is because pet allergies are caused by dander which all animals produce, regardless of the amount of fur they shed, the length of their fur or their overall size.

 So, if you suffer from an allergy and thought choosing a hypoallergenic breed would allow you to own a pet without bringing out your symptoms, it may be worth reconsidering.

 As mentioned, animal dander contains unique proteins that can bring out allergy symptoms.
 However, the proteins contained in cat and dog dander differ slightly which is why some people may be allergic to one animal and not the other.